oslabs-beta/hacheQL/DOCUMENTATION.md

 ## httpCache()

-Sets cache-control headers on the HTTP Response object.
+Set cache-control headers on the HTTP Response object.

 <details><summary>Expand for details</summary>

 ### Behavior in detail

-httpCache() sets HTTP caching headers only if the value of `res.locals.cacheable` is `true`. expressHacheQL() sets `res.locals.cacheable` to `true` after successfully retrieving a persisted query from the cache, so in general there shouldn't be a problem.
-If httpCache() appears to be malfunctioning, however, checking the value of `res.locals.cacheable` might be a good place to start debugging.
+httpCache() automatically sets the header `'Cache-Control': 'max-age=5'` on all cacheable responses.
+However, you can define custom behavior if you'd like.

 <hr>